-Overall, the District's financial outlook has maintained a relatively stable short-term position during the year ending June 30, 2018.
+Overall, the District's financial outlook has maintained a relatively stable short-term position during the year ending June 30, 2020.
 The primary enterprise fund challenges relate to deferred infrastructure repairs and replacement of the water and wastewater funds and long-term costs.
 Currently, the District is evaluating deferred infrastructure needs and is utilizing grants obtained from the State of California for much of this effort.
-Identifying costs and rate impacts to fund the deferred infrastructure is anticipated to be complete in 2019.
-Community workshops have taken place and will continue during the District's work efforts to provide residents and property owners with information on District needs, estimated fiscal impacts and to obtain community input.
-The future of the fire departments operation will also be a significant District effort during 2019 and 2020.
+Identifying costs and rate impacts to fund the deferred infrastructure were completed in 2020.
+The future of the fire department's operation will also be a significant District effort in the future.